lukbrew25/easy-mongodb-auth-handler/README.md

         "password": "your_email_password"
-    }, # Optional: Include if using email verification blocking=True/False,  # Optional: True to enable user blocking readable_errors=True/False  # Optional: False to switch to numeric error codes translated in the README.md file )
+    }, # Optional: Include if using email verification blocking=True/False,  # Optional: True to enable user blocking readable_errors=True/False,  # Optional: False to switch to numeric error codes translated in the README.md file attempts=6  # Optional: Number of attempts for initial MongoDB connection (default is 6). delay=10  # Optional: Delay in seconds between MongoDB initial connection attempts (default is 10 seconds).
+)
 ```
 This code initializes the package.